MEPs point finger at Malta

 Maria Joao Rodrigues, the S&D group's vice president, said that the EPP was using Caruana Galizia's murder "to suggest that Poland and Hungary are not alone and that Malta should be referred as a similar case."

-"These are two different cases," she said, arguing that there is a "fundamental attempt to the rule of law in Poland and Hungary", while "this is not the situation in Malta".
+"These are two different cases," she said, arguing that there is a "fundamental attempt to [weaken] the rule of law in Poland and Hungary", while "this is not the situation in Malta".

 "It's quite clear that there is a strategy," said Alfred Sant, a former PM who leads the three-member Maltese delegation in the S&D.